Hybrid Atlas models

-Figure \ref{fig: heatmap 1} shows a gray scale heat map for the different values of $\, \{\theta_{k,i}\}\, $; of course we know from Example \ref{ex: 1} that $\, \theta_{10, i} = i \, / 55\,$, $\, i=1, \cdots, 10\,$. $\Box$ \end{example}
+Figure \ref{fig: heatmap 1} shows a gray scale heat map for the different values of $ \{\theta_{k,i}\} $; of course we know from Example \ref{ex: 1} that $ \theta_{10, i} = i / 55 $, $ i=1,\ldots, 10 $. \end{example}

-For a larger number of companies, say $\, n \sim 5000\, $, it seems rather hopeless for the current computational environment to perform direct computations of $\, \theta_{k,i}\, $ via the sum of (\ref{eq: theta p}) over $\, (n-1)!\, $ permutations in general.
+For a larger number of companies, say $ n \sim5000 $, it seems rather hopeless for the current computational environment to perform direct computations of $ \theta_{k,i} $ via the sum of (\ref{eq: theta p}) over $ (n-1)! $ permutations in general.

-\subsection{Capital Distribution Curve}
+\subsection{Capital distribution curve}

 The capital distribution curve is the log-log plot of market weights in descending order, as in (\ref{LogLog}).
-The empirical capital distribution curves, for the U.S. stock market 1929-1999, are shown in \cite{F02} (Figure 5.1 on page 95).
-Our next result computes the capital distribution curves directly from Proposition \ref{prop: linear growing var}, from the gaps $ \Xi_k(\cdot) = \log( \mu_{(k)}(\cdot) / \mu_{(k+1)}(\cdot) ) $ in the ranked log-market-weights to the ranked log-market-weights $ \mfc_k(\cdot) := \log\mu_{(k)}(\cdot) $ themselves. \begin{cor} Under the assumptions of Theorem \ref{prop: linear growing var}, the ranked market weights $ \mu _{(1)}(\cdot), \ldots, \mu_{(n)}(\cdot) $ in (\ref{LogLog}), (\ref {RMW}) have invariant distribution with
+The empirical capital distribution curves, for the U.S. stock market over the seven decades 1929--1999, are shown in \cite{F02} (Figure 5.1 on page 95).
+Our next result computes the capital distribution curves directly from Theorem \ref{prop: linear growing var}, from the gaps $ \Xi_k(\cdot) = \log( \mu_{(k)}(\cdot) / \mu_{(k+1)}(\cdot) ) $ in the ranked log-market-weights to the ranked log-market-weights $ \mfc_k(\cdot) := \log\mu_{(k)}(\cdot) $ themselves. \begin{cor} Under the assumptions of Theorem \ref{prop: linear growing var}, the ranked market weights $ \mu _{(1)}(\cdot), \ldots, \mu_{(n)}(\cdot) $ in (\ref{LogLog}), (\ref {RMW}) have invariant distribution with